-The transition to the new health system impacted access of asylum seekers to those services as, until 18 December 2019 when a relevant decision by the Council of Ministers was issued, there were no official decisions on the exact procedures regarding asylum seekers' access to health services.
+The transition to the new health system impacted access of asylum seekers to those services as, until 18 December 2019, when a relevant decision by the Council of Ministers was issued, there were no official decisions on the exact procedures regarding asylum seekers' access to health services.381

 The transition to the new system created vast confusion among medical and hospital staff regarding asylum seekers' rights to health care.
 In various instances across Cyprus, and as it was reported to the Cyprus Refugee Council and other NGOs, persons were denied access to treatment in the hospital and were asked to register with GESY instead.
 Scheduled appointments with doctors who, in the meantime, had joined GESY were cancelled and access to particular medicine was also restricted.
-During 2020, the situation was somewhat improved, however, due to the vast majority of public health services including medicine prescriptions, being delivered under GESY, asylum seekers enjoy a bare minimum of health services and often need to pay for medicines not offered through the hospitals.
+During 2020, the situation was somewhat improved; however, up to today, due to the vast majority of public health services including medicine prescriptions being delivered under GESY, asylum seekers enjoy a bare minimum of health services and often need to pay for medicines not offered through the hospitals.
+Access to medication remains particularly problematic.